silasfelinus/serendipity/docs/README.md

 ## Installation

-Before you start, make sure you have Python 3.8 and Conda installed on your system.
+Before you start, make sure you have Python 3.8 and pip installed on your system.

 1. Clone the repository: